Destinations Greece Athens

 Quick take

-Best in late April through May and September through October — long days, warm air, the kind of light that built the city.
-July–August is 38°C+ heat, an Acropolis queue, and locals fleeing to the islands.
-November through March is the underrated window — cool, half-empty, half-price hotels, the museums to yourself.
+Late April through May and September through October have long days and manageable heat.
+July and August regularly pass 38°C, and the Acropolis is busiest once the morning tour buses arrive.
+November through March is the underrated window: cool, half-empty, half-price hotels, the museums to yourself.
 Pair Athens with a Saronic day trip even in winter.

 Know before you go

-Athens is one of the few European capitals where the difference between two neighbourhoods is a decade of life experience.
-Plaka is the postcard.
-Koukaki is where you stay.
-Pangrati is where Athenians live.
-Kolonaki is where they meet for a drink.
-Exarchia is where they argue.
-Psyrri is where they end up at 1 a.m.
-Pick a base for the trip; walk through the others.
+Athens is one of the few European capitals where the gap between two neighbourhoods is a decade of life experience.
+Plaka is the famous one, Koukaki is where you sleep, Pangrati is where Athenians live, Kolonaki is where they meet for a drink, Exarchia is where they argue, and Psyrri is where they end up at 1 a.m.
+Pick one base for the trip and walk through the rest.

 A hand-drawn Ionic column with an olive branch